|European Union Electricity Market Glossary|

 It is left to the EU Member States to decide to what extent specific measures are introduced in the energy laws or whether this belongs to the remit of the general social security system.

-The legislative Proposal Clean Energy for All Europeans contains clear actions to be undertaken and the EU Member States are required to monitor energy poverty as well as to take measures against it.
+The subsequent Package - Clean Energy for All Europeans - contains clear actions to be undertaken and the EU Member States are required to monitor energy poverty as well as to take measures against it.

 In the event that the EU Member State finds that it has a significant number of households in energy poverty as supported by its assessment based on verifiable data, it must include in its plan a national indicative objective to reduce energy poverty.